JoDa-wergoing/flashcard.lingua/README.md

 - 🧩 **Optional Google backend** for low-cost TTS/Translate
 - 📘 **Anki-ready output** (`.tsv` + `.apkg`)

-Whether you study **Indonesian, Japanese, Spanish, or Balinese dialects**,
+Whether you study **Japanese, Spanish, or specific dialects or any other language**,
 anki-lingua helps you build consistent and natural flashcards with minimal effort.

 ---